Isothermal microcalorimetry: Heat conduction (hc) mode

 Commercial IMC instruments are often operated as heat conduction (hc) calorimeters in which heat produced by the specimen (i.e. material in an ampoule) flows to the heat sink, typically an aluminum block contained in a thermostat (e.g. constant temperature bath).
 As mentioned above, an IMC instrument operating in hc mode is not precisely isothermal because small differences between the set temperature and the specimen temperature necessarily exist—so that there is measurable heat flow.
-However, small variations in specimen temperature do not significantly affect heat sink temperature because the heat capacity of the heat sink is much higher than the specimen—usually ca. 100×.
+However, small variations in specimen temperature do not significantly affect heat sink temperature because the heat capacity of the heat sink is much higher than the specimen—usually about 100×.

 Heat transfer between the specimen and the heat sink takes place through a Peltier-Seebeck device, allowing dynamic measurement of heat produced or consumed.
-In research-quality instruments, thermostat/heat sink temperature is typically accurate to < ±0.1 K and maintained within ca. < ±100 μK/24h.
+In research-quality instruments, thermostat/heat sink temperature is typically accurate to < ±0.1 K and maintained within < ±100 μK/24h.
 The precision with which heat sink temperature is maintained over time is a major determinant of the precision of the heat flow measurements over time.
 An advantage of hc mode is a large dynamic range.
-Heat flows of ca. 50,000 μW can be measured with a precision of ca. ±0.2 μW.
-Thus measuring a heat flow of ca. >0.2 μW above baseline constitutes detection of heat flow, although a more conservative detection of 10× the precision limit is often used.
+Heat flows of 50,000 μW can be measured with a precision of ±0.2 μW.
+Thus measuring a heat flow of >0.2 μW above baseline constitutes detection of heat flow, although a more conservative detection of 10× the precision limit is often used.

 Power compensation (pc) mode

 Some IMC instruments operate (or can also be operated) as power compensation (pc) calorimeters.
 In this case, in order to maintain the specimen at the set temperature, heat produced is compensated using a Peltier-Seebeck device.
 Heat consumed is compensated either by an electric heater or by reversing the polarity of the device (van Herwaarden, 2000).
-If a given instrument is operated in pc mode rather than hc, the precision of heat flow measurement remains the same (e.g. ca. ±0.2 μW).
-The advantage of compensation mode is a smaller time constant - i.e. the time needed to detect a given heat flow pulse is ca.10X shorter than in conduction mode.
-The disadvantage is a ca. 10X smaller dynamic range compared to hc mode.
+If a given instrument is operated in pc mode rather than hc, the precision of heat flow measurement remains the same (e.g. ±0.2 μW).
+The advantage of compensation mode is a smaller time constant – i.e. the time needed to detect a given heat flow pulse is about ten times shorter than in conduction mode.
+The disadvantage is a tenfold smaller dynamic range compared to hc mode.